The Most Common Types Of Crane Accidents

 The Census of Fatal Occupational Injuries (CFOI) recorded 297 crane-related deaths in the United States from 2011 to 2017, averaging 42 deaths per year.
 More than half of these involved workers were struck by falling objects or machinery.

 The private construction industry was involved in 43% of all crane-related deaths during that period, making it the most affected sector.
 The manufacturing industry followed, accounting for 24% of fatalities.
-The five states with the highest crane-related deaths are:
+According to the U.S. Bureau of Labor Statistics, below are the five states with the highest crane-related deaths from 2011 to 2017.

-Understanding the different types of crane accidents can strengthen your claim.
-When you know how your accident happened, you can help prove fault, identify who is responsible, and show how others could have prevented it.
-Below are the most common crane-related incidents that often lead to injury claims.
+Understanding the different types of crane accidents can provide valuable information for your claim, helping to determine how your accident occurred, clarify the circumstances, identify potentially responsible parties, and assess whether the incident could have been prevented.
+Below are the most common crane-related incidents that often result in injury claims.

 Tipping Over